zhenxuantan/tp/docs/DeveloperGuide.md

 * 1a.
 User keys in an invalid group.
     * 1a1.
 System displays an error message about invalid group.

         Use case ends.

 **Use case (UC09): Have a list of tasks**

-1. User keys in the command `listtasks`.
+1. User keys in the command to list the tasks.
 2. System displays the list of tasks.

     Use case ends.

 **Extensions**